-Physics 231 and 251 and Biological Science 161 and 171 or 162 and 172 or Plant Biology 105 and 106 or Microbiology and Molecular Genetics 205 and 206 may be counted toward both the alternative track and the requirements for the major referenced in item 3. below quirement may also satisfy the University mathematics requirement.
-The requirements of the College of Agriculture and Natural Resources for the Bachelor of Science degree.
+Physics 231 and 251 and Biological Science 161 and 171 or 162 and 172 or Plant Biology 105 and 106 or Microbiology and Molecular Genetics 205 and 206 may be counted toward both the alternative track and the requirements for the major referenced in item 3. below.

-The completion of the College of Agriculture and Natural Resources mathematics re-
+The completion of the College of Agriculture and Natural Resources mathematics requirement may also satisfy the University mathematics requirement.